-Joseph Jankowski sums it up pretty nicely, in reference to a survey that shows a mere 6 percent of Americans trust the mainstream and corporate media, “Most Americans,” he says, “are aware of the staggering dishonesty and reality twisting, that the mainstream, corporate news media engages in on a daily basis.”
+Joseph Jankowski sums it up pretty nicely, in reference to a survey that shows a mere 6 percent of U.S. citizens trust mainstream media, “Most Americans,” he says, “are aware of the staggering dishonesty and reality twisting, that the mainstream, corporate news media engages in on a daily basis.”

-You’ve heard of reporters being “embedded” with the military.
+You’ve heard of reporters being ’embedded’ with the military.
 Think of mainstream/corporate journalism as reporters embedded with the status quo.
-They know where their bread is buttered.
+Those journalists know where their bread is buttered.

 Most grocery products have labels indicating what consumers are getting.
 But with news content, we will never see the following, for example …